sheikhnasir/AZ-305/Instructions/CaseStudy/11-Migration.md

 ## Current Server Environment:

 - Windows Server 2008 with SQL Server 2005: Hosts critical business databases on SQL Server 2005.
 Due to the end of support for Windows Server 2008 and SQL Server 2005, migration to a supported platform is necessary to ensure security and compliance.
+Current ASP.net is used in the Server being hosted in the Server.
 * Linux Server with Apache Server and MySQL 5.0: Supports web hosting and runs applications using Apache Server and MySQL 5.0.
 Upgrading to newer versions of Apache and MySQL or migrating to cloud-native alternatives can enhance performance and security.
 + Windows Server 2012 with Joomla: Hosts a Joomla-based content management system (CMS).
 Migrating Joomla to a cloud-based CMS solution or upgrading to a newer version can improve reliability and scalability.
 + Clustered SQL Server for Finance Application: Utilizes a clustered SQL Server environment for hosting finance applications.
 Migrating the finance application to a cloud-native solution can improve availability and reduce infrastructure costs.